abstractmachine/head-md-oracle-of-suits/code/readme.md

 ## Overview
 This one-week intensive four-day workshop-within-a-workshop — *workshopception* — introduces the creative use of code for designing [interactive, gesture-based experiences](https://abstractmachine.net/tutorials).
 It takes place within the larger [Oracle of Suits](https://github.com/abstractmachine/head-md-oracle-of-suits) project and focuses on building a shared foundation for **real-time interaction**, **machine vision**, and **AI-assisted coding**.

-The week combines fundamentals of « creative coding » with hands-on prototyping using [P5.js](https://p5js.org/), [MediaPipe](https://developers.google.com/mediapipe), and [GitHub Copilot](https://docs.github.com/en/copilot).
+The week combines fundamentals of “creative coding” with hands-on prototyping using [P5.js](https://p5js.org/), [MediaPipe](https://developers.google.com/mediapipe), and [GitHub Copilot](https://docs.github.com/en/copilot).

 ## Goals